BAWAG Group AG (OTCMKTS:BWAGF) Short Interest Up 687.5% in September

-BAWAG Group AG (OTCMKTS:BWAGF) saw a significant increase in short interest in September.
-As of September 30th, there was short interest totalling 37,800 shares, an increase of 687.5% from the September 15th total of 4,800 shares.
-Based on an average daily volume of 100 shares, the days-to-cover ratio is currently 378.0 days.
+BAWAG Group AG (OTCMKTS:BWAGF) was the recipient of a significant growth in short interest in September.
+As of September 30th, there was short interest totalling 37,800 shares, a growth of 687.5% from the September 15th total of 4,800 shares.
+Based on an average daily trading volume, of 100 shares, the days-to-cover ratio is presently 378.0 days.

-A number of research analysts have commented on BWAGF shares.
+Several analysts have issued reports on BWAGF shares.
 Citigroup restated a “buy” rating on shares of BAWAG Group in a research note on Thursday, September 23rd.
-JPMorgan Chase & Co. restated an “overweight” rating on shares of BAWAG Group in a research note on Friday, October 1st.
-Finally, Morgan Stanley reiterated an “overweight” rating on shares of BAWAG Group in a research note on Wednesday, September 22nd.
+Morgan Stanley reaffirmed an “overweight” rating on shares of BAWAG Group in a report on Wednesday, September 22nd.
+Finally, JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of BAWAG Group in a report on Friday, October 1st.

 BAWAG Group AG operates as a holding company for BAWAG P.S.K. that provides various banking products and services in Austria, Western Europe, North America, and internationally.
 The company's Retail & SME segment offers savings, payments, cards, lending, investment, and insurance products and services; small business lending; auto and building society loans and savings; mobile and real estate leasing platforms; factoring services; and portfolio lending.